Tangjiahui26/DataAnalysisWithR/README.md

 ## Summary

-I think Github is very useful for IT worker, and we can find so many open source Projects and also can manage our code remotely.
+I think Github is very useful for IT workers, and we can find so many open source Projects and also can manage our code remotely.
 R Markdown contains LaTeX, HTML and its own syntax, it would be helpful to edit some supporting files and generate PDF files.